Skip to main content

 12 months

-This postgraduate fashion curation course explores both theoretical and practical aspects of curating contemporary fashion and historical dress.
+Explore theoretical and practical aspects of curating contemporary fashion and historical dress, enjoying unique access to the archives at LCF and UAL.

 Course summary